- ADMISSIONS & AID

 SIT Updated Risk and Safety Message for Undergraduate Students

-COVID-19 has significantly altered, and continues to alter, the risk landscape all over the world.
+COVID-19 continues to significantly alter the risk landscape all over the world.

-From the beginning of the pandemic through the current semester, SIT has adapted its approach to monitoring and managing risk to meet the dynamic challenges that have emerged.
-This has meant looking beyond traditional risk indicators and factoring new developments like the vaccine and updated guidance from the scientific and health community into our risk mitigation protocols.
+From the beginning of the pandemic through the current semester, SIT has adapted its approach to monitoring and managing risk to meet the dynamic challenges as they emerge.
+This has meant looking beyond traditional risk indicators and factoring new developments like vaccines and updated guidance from the scientific and health community into our risk mitigation protocols.

-The U.S. Department of State (DOS) announced this week significant changes to its travel advisory system by updating the methodology used for determining COVID-19 related risks.
-DOS anticipates at least 80 percent of the world’s countries will register a Level 4 (“do not travel”) under this new methodology.
-At the same time, as DOS’s Overseas Security Advisory Council (OSAC) makes clear, these heightened Travel Advisories are not designed to target or single out new risks in specific countries and should not be viewed “as a singular tripwire” to evacuate staff or cut programs the moment a travel advisory level is increased.
+In summer 2021, the U.S. Department of State (DOS) made significant changes to its Travel Advisory system by updating the methodology used for determining COVID-19 related risks.
+As a result of this new methodology, a large percentage of the world’s countries have registered a Level 4 (Do Not Travel).
+However, the DOS Overseas Security Advisory Council (OSAC) makes clear that these heightened Travel Advisories are not designed to single out new risks in specific countries and should not be viewed “as a singular tripwire” to evacuate staff or cut programs the moment a Travel Advisory level is increased.
 Rather, the new methodology and advisories are best utilized when considered alongside other indicators and factors.

 In line with OSAC advice, SIT believes the best approach to assessing and managing risk in the current environment is a holistic one.
 Consequently, SIT will not use DOS Level 4 as a sole tripwire for deciding whether to run or continue to run a program.
 Instead, SIT will continue to be informed by a deep analysis of all relevant data and information and will utilize that overall analysis to make decisions.
 SIT’s approach is described in the following paragraphs.